MathCognitionUCSF/MathCognitionUCSF.github.io/dyscalculia/index.md

 ---
 ## What is dyscalculia?
 **Developmental dyscalculia** is a specific learning difficulty affecting the acquisition of elementary mathematical skills, such as:
-* Quantity processing (e.g. estimating the number of spectators in a stadium)
+* **Quantity processing** (e.g. estimating the number of spectators in a stadium)
-* Calculation (e.g. solving '53-14=39' without a paper)
+* **Calculation** (e.g. solving '53-14=39' without a paper)
-* Arithmetic facts (e.g. the multiplication table)
+* **Arithmetic facts** (e.g. the multiplication table)
-* Geometrical reasoning (e.g. comparing the angles of a triangle).
+* **Geometrical reasoning** (e.g. comparing the angles of a triangle).

-Children with dyscalculia have these difficulties despite adequate intellectual abilities, appropriate neurologic development, and schooling opportunities.
+Children with dyscalculia struggle in these domains, despite otherwise adequate intellectual ability, typical neurological development, and proper schooling.

-* **Dyscalculia affects 5-7% of the pupulation**, similarly to dyslexia.
+* **Dyscalculia affects 5-7% of the population**, similar to dyslexia.
 * The **annual cost of low numeracy** in the **UK** is **>£2.4 billion**.
-* **Improvement** in 0.5 standard deviation in **math performance increases GDP per capita** of 0.87%
+* **Improvement** by half a standard deviation in **math performance increases GDP per capita** by 0.87%

-Although low numeracy is estimated to have similar or potentially higher costs as low literacy to indiduals and society, dyscalculia is much less understood compared to dyslexia.
-See below the disparity of the number of publications indexed on [PubMed](https://pubmed.ncbi.nlm.nih.gov/) over time:
+Low numeracy is estimated to have similar or potentially higher costs to individuals and society compared to low literacy.
+Yet, dyscalculia is studied disproportionately less than dyslexia.
+This disparity is reflected in the number of publications on [PubMed](https://pubmed.ncbi.nlm.nih.gov/) for dyslexia vs. dyscalculia over time.
+See below:

 <img src="dys_year.png" width="800" class="center">

-#### Explore the most active brain regions for elementary math
+#### Explore the most active brain regions for elementary math:
 <div>
   <iframe id="inlineFrameExample"
       title="Inline Frame Example"